Tucked away in the San Juan Mountains, Rainbow Hot Springs is a geologist’s dream

 A massive wildfire caused by lightning burned about 20,000 acres of the west fork in June and July of 2013.
 It was part of the West Fork fire complex comprising three wildfires that burned more than 100,000 acres.Yet, the hot spring remained relatively unscathed despite the massive loss of vegetation in the area.
 Surprisingly, sediment transported by floods due to the lack of vegetation never plugged or buried the hot spring, and massive amounts of trees carried into the valley bottom never made the spring inaccessible.
 We can thank sheer luck for that.

 So, the hot springs are still accessible today and remain a popular destination outside of the winter months.
 If you visit, be sure to also check out the many beautiful waterfalls in the area, some of which are as elusive as the hot springs.
 Keep your eyes open for wildlife as well.
-Several herds of mountain goats roam the cliffs along the canyon.
+Several herds of bighorn sheep roam the cliffs along the canyon.
 You will find plenty of mule deer up there as well.
 The deer and other critters seem to be attracted to the mineral-rich rocks exposed in certain layers, as you can see them licking and chomping at the rock.